nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 Jon: Yeah, I mean, it's a good question, right?
 This ties back to "what are editions?"
 And "what are we allowed to do?"
-Certainly, one thing I guess that would be necessary is that, it would still-- if you compile against a dependency that uses an old edition, it must still be allowed to use description.
-And so the deprecation-- it would really be, like, the deprecation becomes a warning-- becomes an error rather than a warning in the new edition.
+Certainly, one thing I guess that would be necessary is that, it would still— if you compile against a dependency that uses an old edition, it must still be allowed to use description.
+And so the deprecation— it would really be, like, the deprecation becomes a warning— becomes an error rather than a warning in the new edition.
 But that doesn't mean that description itself goes away.

 Ben: No, it never goes away.
 And again, because it goes with never goes away,